 Enrollment opens for dairy farm insurance program

 MONTPELIER, Vt.
-(AP) — Vermont dairy farmers can now sign up for an improved insurance program to help them when the gap between milk prices and feed prices reach a certain level.
+(AP) — Vermont dairy farmers can now sign up for an improved insurance program to help them when the gap between milk prices and feed prices reaches a certain level.

 In a statement last week, he said he was proud that Farm Service Agency staff worked hard to meet that challenge.